odkr/sucgi/docs/build.md

 ## Configuration files

-suCGI ships with four build configurations;
+SuCGI ships with four build configurations;
 they can be found in the "conf" sub-directory.

 | Filename         | Purpose     |